 The old lady in the picture, for example, suffered from several physical complaints that got gradually worse and hindered her in her every day life.
 She had no money to go to the doctor to be examined.
 We took her to the hospital, where it was found that she had severe high blood pressure.
 After administering medication, she quickly recovered.
 We have paid for her medication against high blood pressure.

 Such medication is not expensive, but make a world of difference for the quality of life.

 Education is extremely important for building a good future.
 Everyone has the right to education.
 For various reasons education is not accessible to everyone.
 It also happens that students drop out of school due to reasons beyond their fault, for example due to domestic circumstances or illness.
-In some cases we help individual students to pick up and complete their training again.
+In some cases we help individual students, such as Lucy (picture), to pick up and complete their training again.